Gametophytic selection: Non-random success of pollen

-Studies on corn have observed a non-random success of pollen grains possessing different alleles resulting in ratios that differ than those expected by Mendel's Law of Segregation of Genes (certation).
+Studies on corn have observed a non-random success of pollen grains possessing different alleles resulting in ratios that differ from those expected by Mendel's Law of Segregation of Genes (certation).
 Pollen from a heterozygous sporophyte should exhibit an equal distribution of gametes inherited by offspring.
 Evidence of higher fertilization frequencies by pollen carrying one allele resulted in differences from expected random mating ratios.

 Offspring quality

 Evidence suggests that gametophytic selection may influence the fitness of seedlings in the next sporophytic generation.
 Studies on specific species have observed improvement of offspring quality suggesting that the rate of pollen-tube growth in the style is positively correlated with the rate of seedling growth in the next generation.
 In experiments, Dianthus chinensis demonstrated that when pollen tubes had to grow a longer distance through the style the offspring had increased vigor and competitive ability.
 Pollen competition is also one of the primary drivers for cryptic self-incompatibility favoring outcrossed pollen for fertilization.